 - When you transfer points to travel partners: It depends upon the award that you are able to get in the program.
 For example, you could get a round-trip ticket to Europe on United Airlines for as few as 115,000 miles round trip or as many as 300,000 miles.
 You just have to shop on the United Airlines website to see how many miles they are charging for the flight.
 Unfortunately, the number of miles is determined by the airline and is at their discretion.

 Who the Chase Sapphire Preferred® Card Doesn’t Work For

 If your objective is to earn cash back on all your purchases, Chase Sapphire Preferred® Card is not the best option for you.

 Why?
 Every 100 points you earn is only worth $1.
 That means you will get a 2% return on restaurant and travel spending, and only 1% return on everything else.
-You can do a lot better with a cash back credit card like the Citi® Double Cash Card – 18 month BT offer, where you can Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+You can do a lot better with a cash back credit card like the Citi® Double Cash Card – 18 month BT offer, where you can Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.

 Redeeming Points for Travel Rewards